engraving-challenges/main/5-editing-workflow.md

 please make a commit in that state and then a separate commit for fixing the colliding slur.

+#### Version with Changed Layout

+Imagine that your publisher decided to make another edition of the work.
+It could be an ebook or a pocket version.

 Submitting your work
 --------------------